Dreaming Across Towns: Semantic Rollout and Town-Adversarial Regularization for Zero-Shot Held-Out-Town Fixed-Route Driving in CARLA: Experimental Setup

 \subsection{Evaluation Protocol and Metrics}

-Evaluation is performed in closed loop on held-out target-town routes without any target-domain adaptation, fine-tuning, or test-time update.
-Each trained model is evaluated for 64 closed-loop episodes per held-out town under the same simulator and control settings used during training.
-For each episode, one route is sampled uniformly from the corresponding 8-route held-out evaluation pool.
-When multiple held-out towns are considered, results are reported separately for each target town.
+Evaluation was performed in a closed loop on held-out target-town routes without target-domain adaptation, fine-tuning, or test-time updates.
+Each trained model was evaluated for $60$ closed-loop episodes per held-out town.
+For each episode, one route was sampled uniformly from the corresponding six-route held-out evaluation pool.
+Results are reported separately for Town03 and Town04.

 An evaluation episode terminates when the agent reaches the goal, collides, remains persistently off-road, remains persistently in the wrong lane, becomes stuck, passes beyond the goal, or reaches the timeout horizon.
-In the current environment, success is defined as reaching the goal within a \(2\,\mathrm{m}\) radius, and the timeout horizon is \(2000\) control steps.
+Success is defined as reaching the goal within a $2\,\mathrm{m}$ radius.
+The timeout horizon is $2000$ control steps.

 We report two groups of metrics.
-The first group captures task completion and safety: \begin{itemize} \item \textbf{Distance} [km over 64 eval episodes]: total distance traveled by the ego vehicle accumulated over all 64 evaluation episodes of a seed; the paper reports mean ± std across seeds; \item \textbf{Success} [\%]: $100 \times \frac{\#\text{successful episodes}}{\#\text{evaluation episodes}}$.
-The paper reports mean $\pm$ std in percentage points across training seeds; \item \textbf{Collisions/km}: total number of collision events divided by the total traveled distance in kilometers; \item \textbf{Lane invasions/km}: total number of lane-invasion events divided by the total traveled distance in kilometers. \end{itemize}
+The first group captures task completion and safety: \begin{itemize} \item \textbf{Distance [km over 60 episodes]:} total distance traveled by the ego vehicle accumulated over all $60$ evaluation episodes of a seed. \item \textbf{Success [\%]:} percentage of evaluation episodes in which the agent reaches the goal. \item \textbf{Collisions/km:} total number of collision events divided by total traveled distance in kilometers. \end{itemize}

-The second group captures lane-keeping and speed behavior: \begin{itemize} \item \textbf{Lane invasions/100 m}: total number of lane-invasion events normalized by traveled distance in units of \(100\,\mathrm{m}\); \item \textbf{Off-centre error} [m]: mean lateral deviation from the reference lane/path, averaged over time within each episode and then over episodes; \item \textbf{Heading error} [rad]: mean heading deviation from the reference direction, averaged over time within each episode and then over episodes; \item \textbf{Mean speed} [km/h]: episode-averaged vehicle speed, averaged over evaluation episodes; \item \textbf{Max speed} [km/h]: episode-wise maximum speed, averaged over evaluation episodes. \end{itemize}
+The second group captures lane-keeping and speed behavior, where we used the more sensitive $100\,\mathrm{m}$ scaling to make small differences in lane-discipline visible alongside off-center error, heading error, and speed: \begin{itemize} \item \textbf{Lane invasions/100 m:} total number of lane-invasion events normalized by traveled distance in units of $100\,\mathrm{m}$.
+This metric is the same quantity as Lane invasions/km up to a fixed factor of ten and is reported here at the $100\,\mathrm{m}$ scale only to keep the lane-keeping table on the same order of magnitude as off-center error and heading error. \item \textbf{Off-center error [m]:} mean lateral deviation from the reference route. \item \textbf{Heading error [rad]:} mean heading deviation from the local reference direction. \item \textbf{Mean speed [km/h]:} episode-averaged vehicle speed, averaged over evaluation episodes. \end{itemize}